gu-gridh/som-backend/README.md

 8. Commit and push the resulting tsv files
 9. Run `import/import.sh` on the server
    * Fix and commit any remaining inconsistencies in tsv data.

+## Serving the API

+Create a `config.ini` file in this directory, containing at least the database password:

+    DB_PASS=<password>

+Serve the `db/` directory on a host with PHP and MySQL support.
+Do *not* allow access to `config.ini`.

+For development, you can use PHP's built-in web server:

+    php -S localhost:8030 -t db